csgillespie/efficientR/main.md

 <p>You should also consider pre-allocating memory for data frames and lists.
 Never grow an object.
 A good rule of thumb is to compare your objects before and after a <code>for</code> loop; have they increased in length?</p>
 </div>

-Let's consider three methods of creating a sequence of numbers. __Method 1__ creates an empty vector and gradually increases (or grows) the length of the vector
+Let's consider three methods of creating a sequence of numbers. __Method 1__ creates an empty vector and gradually increases (or grows) the length of the vector:

 ```r